A Practical Guide to PID Controller Implementation: The combined form PID controller

 \subsection{Process variable and setpoint filtering}

 As discussed in \cref{sec:filter}, the process variable, and sometimes the setpoint, need to be adequately low-pass filtered before being passed to the PID control algorithm of \cref{code:control}.
-To this end, \cref{code:filter} implements the low-pass filter introduced in \cref{sec:filter} and further explained in \cref{sec:filterapp}.

-\Line{a} computes the filter parameter \lstinline{a} from the filter time constant parameter \lstinline{Tf} and execution interval \lstinline{Dt}, as explained in \cref{sec:filterapp}.
+To this end, \cref{code:filter} implements the low-pass filter introduced in \cref{sec:filter} and further explained in \cref{sec:filterapp}. \Line{a} computes the filter parameter \lstinline{a} from the filter time constant parameter \lstinline{Tf} and execution interval \lstinline{Dt}, as explained in \cref{sec:filterapp}.
 If the filter runs at a constant sampling interval, there is no need to re-compute \lstinline{a} at each invocation of the \lstinline{filter} function.
 Instead, \lstinline{a} can then be considered a parameter, computed outside the \lstinline{filter} function and provided in the same fashion as other parameters.
+The cascaded filter is implemented on \lines{x1}{x2}.
+If a first-order filter is desired, \line{x2} can be removed, and \lstinline{xf2} changed to \lstinline{xf1} on \line{filterfunction}.
+Note that the filter function must be instantiated separately for every signal being filtered, since each instance requires its own state variables \lstinline{xf1} and \lstinline{xf2}.